martinbogo/meshbbs/README.md

 | **LilyGO T-Beam** | ✅ Tested |
 | **RAK WisBlock** | ✅ Tested |

-> **Other Meshtastic devices**: MeshBBS should work with any Meshtastic-compatible device, but we'd love to hear about your experiences adapting the BBS to other hardware!
+> **Other Meshtastic devices**: Meshbbs should work with any Meshtastic-compatible device, but we'd love to hear about your experiences adapting the BBS to other hardware!
 Please share your results in the discussions or issues.

 ## 🤝 Contributing